 - chilli flakes optional

-Preheat oven to 350°F or 180°C. Spray a baking tray with non-stick cooking spray.
-I use seasoned pampered chef baking trays, which are amazing.
+Preheat oven to 350°F or 180°C. Prepare baking sheet with baking paper.

 Cut a diagonal pattern in the bread, using a serrated knife.
 Cut all the way down to the bottom, without cutting through the base of the loaf.